In this article, learn more about how to make a page's tables more accessible to those who may need to use assistive devices.

 Accessibility & Compliance Tips

-Table Header row and columns in Editor columns are marked <th> as opposed to <td> for table data cells.
-If you want to edit the first column to have a header style, narrow the first column (so that on the code side it’s easier to locate) and then change each <td> tag to <th>.
+- Table Header rows in the Editor are marked <th> as opposed to <td> for table data cells.
+If you want to edit the first column to have a header style there is a built-in table header option in the Editor.

-Use the Table Insert tool in the Editor Widgetinstead of the Table Widget.
-The Table Widget is a fairly simple tool, meaning it is not as robust as the Table Insert tool in the Editor Widget, as described below, nor is it as compliant.
-The Table Widget does not use the CSS classes that Screen Readers require to properly translate the code.
-The Editor Widget uses the right CSS classes to allow Screen Readers to automatically translate and work.
+- You may use the Table Insert tool in the Editor Widget instead of the Table Widget.
+The Table Widget is a fairly simple tool, meaning it is not as robust as the Table Insert tool in the Editor Widget, as described below.